szabgab/perlmaven.com/sites/en/pages/import.md

 but it is not listed in the `@EXPORT` array and thus it won't be imported into the namespace of the script.

-So this is how the author of a module can <b>export</b> certain function and how the user of such module can <b>import</b> those function into another name-space.
+So this is how the author of a module can **export** certain function and how the user of such module can **import** those function into another name-space.